 PROVISIONAL TAX IN SOUTH AFRICA

 Any individual who earns an income other than, or in addition to, a salary is a provisional taxpayer.
-Companies are also considered to be provisional taxpayers.
+Companies, Close Corporations and Trusts are also considered to be provisional taxpayers.
 There are, however, exemptions for individuals who earn income from other sources, such as:

-- Income in a tax free savings account;
+- Income from a tax free savings account;

 - Individuals under 65 years of age who earn interest not exceeding R23 800 for the tax year;